 For table centerpieces, I used a combination of mylar palm tree centerpieces found on eBay, as well as bunches of bananas.

 I was able to purchase a lot of my basic décor items from the eBay store Sweet Creations Parties.
 The seller has a huge stock of party basics in a wide variety of themes and colors.
 They also shipped quickly, are mindful of your party dates, and gave me a nice combined shipping discount.
 I went with lime green table covers, chocolate brown napkins and cups, and lime green plastic cutlery.

 The plates I actually got from a different retailer, because I was set on finding a classier (non-cheesy) animal-print plate.
 This is what I found:

 Inflatable Jungle Animals:

 Since this was the first children's party I have ever planned, I had fun choosing the favors.
-I purchase the entire contents from Designed2BeSweet.
-They had SO many choices on things to get for jungle-themed party favors and supplies, and at very competitive prices.
+There are SO many choices on things to get for jungle-themed party favors and supplies, and at very competitive prices.
 Here is what made up each bag: